louisgv/local.ai/README.md

-# local.ai
+# 🎒 local.ai - bring your model and start the experimentation!

-A desktop app for hosting an inference API on your local machine.
-Binary distribution will be released soon once Code Signing is set up.
-If you're experienced in this matter, feel free to reach out!
+A desktop app for local AI experimentation, model inference hosting, and note-taking.

-It's made to be used alongside https://github.com/alexanderatallah/window.ai/ as a simple way to have an inference server up and running with local model files.
+It's made to be used alongside https://github.com/alexanderatallah/window.ai/ as a simple way to have a local inference server up and running in no time. window.ai + local.ai enable every web app to utilize AI without incurring any cost from either the developer or the user!

-Right now, local.ai uses the https://github.com/rustformers/llm rust crate at the core.
+Right now, local.ai uses the https://github.com/rustformers/llm rust crate at its core.
 Check them out, they are super cool!

-## Demo
+## 📺 Demo

 <video src="https://github.com/louisgv/local.ai/assets/6723574/900f6d83-0867-4aa1-886a-e3c59b144864" controls="controls" style="max-width: 470px;">
 </video>

+## 🤔 Trivia

+### Why the backpack?

+> Ties into the bring your own model concept -- Alex from window.ai

-## Development
+## 🧵 Development

 Here's how to run the project locally: